 Alcohol – alcohol can definitely keep an ice cream from freezing too hard if used in a good quantity.
 But that might not always be what you had in mind for a sweet treat!
 Also, you're better off using grain alcohol, which is 95% proof, because regular spirits contain water – and as we know, water = ice crystals.

 Extracts – flavored extracts provide flavor and alcohol but are only used in small amounts.
-On their own they won’t produce soft ice cream, but try combining them with other ingredients that I have already suggested.
-In my mint chocolate ice cream I used peppermint extract and chocolate extract, but also heavy cream and ricotta.
+On their own they won't produce soft ice cream, but try combining them with other ingredients that I have already suggested.
+In my mint chocolate ice cream I used peppermint extract and chocolate extract, but also heavy cream and allulose (see sweeteners below).

 Pectin – did you notice on the list of non-low-carb methods I included fruit preserves?
 This is because the pectin content will help keep the ice cream soft.
 Most fruit preserves are off limits because of the sugar, but try adding zero-carb pectin instead.
 I haven't tried this yet – I'll let you know when I do!

 Stabilizers and Thickeners – these can often be found in commercial ice creams and you may prefer to stay away from “chemicals”.
 However, they are easy to obtain.
 My latest discovery (and actually what prompted me writing this post) is a stabilizer called xanthan gum.
-I’ve used it before as a low carb addition to sauces, but I recently used it in my chocolate hazelnut ice cream.
+I've used it before as a low carb addition to sauces, but I recently used it in my chocolate hazelnut ice cream.
 Along with heavy cream, it really helps to keeps the ice cream soft!
 A thickener called guar gum is often used, and like xanthan gum, you only need a tiny amount (like quarter of a teaspoon for three cups of liquid) otherwise the final result has a weird texture!

 Now that you're really in the mood for ice cream, don't forget the toppings!
 Here's a list of over 25 low carb ice cream toppings for you to try!How To Make SOFT Low Carb Ice Cream - over 8 methods to try! #lowcarb Click To Tweet